If you look at my RSpec specs, you will probably notice a wide use of a klass method.

 end

-I normally save the definition in a file, and put the file into the /specs/support
+I normally save the definition in a file and put it in the /spec/support folder (which is automatically loaded in RSpec 2).

-instance variable at the beginning of my specs/tests.
+Before that, I used to define a @klass instance variable at the beginning of my specs/tests.
 It worked, but wasn't really that clean.

 describe Whois::Client do